 After introducing students to the fundamentals of WGS such as feminism, social location, and identity from a critical feminist point-of-view, the second, three-week unit of my introductory Women's & Gender Studies courses is on the social construction of gender.
-I use the recently-published Threshold Concepts in Women's and Gender biological and social models of gender, excerpts from Michael Kimmel's Guyland to show how masculinity is socially constructed, and the recently-released documentary Three to Infinity to expose students to the spectrum model of gender.
+I use the recentlypublished Threshold Concepts in Women's and Gender biological and social models of gender, excerpts from Michael Kimmel's Guyland to show how masculinity is constructed, and recently-released the documentary Three to Infinity to expose students to the spectrum model of gender.